What Are The Critical Raw Materials (CRMs)?

 - Graphite (natural) – Find the history of graphite here.

-- Helium – Find information about the nobles gases here & other industrial gases here.
+- Helium – Find the history of helium here.

 - Phosphate Rock – Find the history of phosphate rock here.